nullshots/nullshots/content/english/articles/code-quality/java-code-quality-001.md

     }
 ```
 # Refactoring : 1
-* Add final to parameter
+* Add final to the method parameter
 * Method can be static
-* Last else is not required.
+* Last else block is not required.
 * Second, else if can be changed to if.

 ```java